-For Dr. Marc Edson Augustin, the COVID-19 has not had time to test the Haitian health care system.
+For Dr. Marc Edson Augustin, COVID-19 has not had time to test the Haitian healthcare system.

 During the rise in cases in June 2020, the Canaan care center, which had 200 beds, only got three patients.
 The care center at the Olympic Center, with 160 beds, only received one patient during this same period.

 “These centers had almost no patients when many cases of coronavirus were identified in Haiti.
-It is true that not all infected people needed hospitalization, but most of those who needed it refused admission,” explained Dr. Lauré Adrien.
+It is true that not all infected people needed hospitalization, but most of those who needed it refused to be admitted,” explained Dr. Lauré Adrien.

 According to the director of the national laboratory, Jacques Boncy, most confirmed cases who had refused hospitalization are explained by the relationship that the Haitians have with health facilities.